Lyda D. Newman

-Lyda D. Newman was a hairdresser and inventor who was also an activist for women's suffrage.
+Lyda D. Newman was an American hairdresser and inventor who was also an activist for women's suffrage.
 She held a patent for a novel hairbrush.

 Early life

-Newman's birth and death dates are unknown.
-She was born in Ohio, but there is no information regarding her exact dates of birth or death.
+Newman was born in Ohio, but there is no information regarding her exact dates of birth or death.
 She spent the majority of her life living and working in the San Juan Hill neighborhood of Manhattan, New York City.
-Records indicate that she may have been of mixed ancestry as her race was cited as "mulatto" on some documents and "black" on others.
-Newman's primary occupation was hair care and she listed "hair specialist" or "hairdresser" in various New York City Directories and US Government Federal and New York City censuses.
+Records indicate that she may have been of mixed ancestry, as her race was cited as "mulatto" on some documents and "black" on others.
+Newman's primary occupation was hair care, and she listed "hair specialist" or "hairdresser" in various New York City Directories and US Government Federal and New York City censuses.

 Newman also appears to have worked with hair in Newport, Rhode Island, during the summer season.
 The Newport Daily News contains the following advertisement in its July 20, 1903, edition:

 "Lyda Newman, of New York.
 Hair and Scalp Specialist, Begs to announce that she has arrived for her ninth season in Newport and will be glad to receive calls from those desiring treatment.
 My original method of magnetic manipulation positively cures nervous exhaustion.
 Shampooing a specialty.
 56 Bath Road."

 Trademark

-Newman registered the trademark 'VIDACABELLO' in 1894, in the Official Gazette of the United States Patent Office, Trademark number 25,022 is noted as "VIDACABELLO, 'A PREPARATION FOR THE HAIR AND SCALP.'
+Newman registered the trademark 'VIDACABELLO' in 1894.
+In the Official Gazette of the United States Patent Office, Trademark number 25,022 is noted as "VIDACABELLO, 'A PREPARATION FOR THE HAIR AND SCALP.'
 LYDA D. NEWMAN, New York, N.Y.
 Filed June 19, 1894.
 The 'Essential feature' of the Trademark is the word 'VIDACABELLO.'
 Used since August 1892."